mindee/tawazi/documentation/index.md

 ## Graph execution took 1.00 seconds
 ## 'A + B = C'
 ```
-**As you can see, the execution time of pipeline takes less than 2 seconds, which means that some part of the code ran in parallel to the other**
+As you can see, the execution time of pipeline takes **less than 2 seconds**, which means that some part of the code ran in parallel to the other

-### **Mastering `DAG` usage**
+### **Passing arguments into a `DAG`**

-`DAG` is similar to a normal function, you can pass in arguments to the pipeline and get returned results back like normal functions:
+A `DAG` object is callable, hence it is similar to a normal function.
+You can pass in arguments to the pipeline and get returned results back:

 <!--pytest-codeblocks:cont-->